Microscope slide: Mounting

 The mounting of specimens on microscope slides is often critical for successful viewing.
 The problem has been given much attention in the last two centuries and is a well-developed area with many specialized and sometimes quite sophisticated techniques.
 Specimens are often held into place using the smaller glass cover slips.

 The main function of the cover slip is to keep solid specimens pressed flat, and liquid samples shaped into a flat layer of even thickness.
 This is necessary because high-resolution microscopes have a very narrow region within which they focus.

 The cover glass often has several other functions.
 It holds the specimen in place (either by the weight of the cover slip or, in the case of a wet mount, by surface tension) and protects the specimen from dust and accidental contact.
 It protects the microscope's objective lens from contacting the specimen and vice versa; in oil immersion microscopy or water immersion microscopy the cover slip prevents contact between the immersion liquid and the specimen.
 The cover slip can be glued to the slide so as to seal off the specimen, retarding dehydration and oxidation of the specimen and also preventing contamination.
 A number of sealants are in use, including commercial sealants, laboratory preparations, or even regular clear nail polish, depending on the sample.
 A solvent-free sealant that can be used for live cell samples is "valap", a mixture of vaseline, lanolin and paraffin in equal parts.

 Microbial and cell cultures can be grown directly on the cover slip before it is placed on the slide, and specimens may be permanently mounted on the slip instead of on the slide.

 Cover slips are available in a range of sizes and thicknesses.
 Using the wrong thickness can result in spherical aberration and a reduction in resolution and image intensity.
-Specialty objectives may used to image specimens without coverslips, or may have correction collars that permit a user to accommodate for alternative coverslip thickness.
+Specialty objectives may be used to image specimens without coverslips, or may have correction collars that permit a user to accommodate for alternative coverslip thickness.